K-Sato1995/gatsbyBlog/content/posts/Cache-Rails-gems-using-docker-compose/index.md

 ---
-title: Cache Rails gems using docker-compose
+title: "Cache Rails gems using docker-compose"
 description: How to cache gems so that you don't have to run docker-compose build over and over again
 slug: cache-rails-gems-using-docker-compose
 date: 2019-05-28